SAP/openui5-docs/docs/Navigation_106d2e9.md

 ### notFound \(similar to an HTTP 404 "not found" status code\)

-The *not found* pages are implemented using a [sap.m.MessagePage](https://openui5.hana.ondemand.com/explored.html#/entity/sap.m.MessagePage/samples).
+The *not found* pages are implemented using an [`sap.m.MessagePage`](https://openui5.hana.ondemand.com/#/entity/sap.m.MessagePage).
 They display an error message according to the SAP Fiori UX specifications.
 There are different "not found" cases that each have a separate target and a *notFound* view.

 If you have the following URL, no route will match: `index.html/#/thisIsInvalid`.
 This means that the *notFound* view will be displayed, as the target *notFound* is defined in the bypassed section.